dadukhankevin/Finch/README.md

     Kill(.2)  # Kills the bottom 90% of the population
 )
 environment.add(
-    String(100, 100, fit, letters="qwertyuiopasdfghjklzxcvbnm")  # Creates a new generation of
+    String(100, 100, fit, letters="qwertyuiopasdfghjklzxcvbnm")  # Creates a new generation of individuals
 )
 environment.add(
     StringMutate(percentage=99, small_percent=1, letters="qwertyuiopasdfghjklzxcvbnm")  #mutates 99 percent of the generation and within those it mutates it changes 1% of the letters.